fakundo/preact-transitioning/README.md

 Exposes Preact components for easily implementing basic CSS animations and transitions.

 Lightweight and fast implementation.
 Inspired by [`react-transition-group`](https://reactcommunity.org/react-transition-group/) and has almost the same API.
-Take a look how it works.
+Please take a look how it works.

 ## Installation